marcelofinamorvieira/datocms-plugin-ai-translations/README.md

 - The plugin redacts API keys from debug logs automatically.

 _**Models**_
-- OpenAI: the list is dynamic for your account; the plugin filters out embeddings, audio/whisper/tts, moderation, image, and realtime models, prioritizing general-purpose chat models used for translation.
+- OpenAI: the model list is fetched dynamically for your account; the plugin filters out embeddings, audio/whisper/tts, moderation, image, and realtime models.
-- Google: provides a fixed list in settings (`gemini-1.5-flash` and `gemini-1.5-pro`).
+- Google: the model list is fetched dynamically from the Generative Language API.

 Save your changes.
 The plugin is now ready.